-The following outlines the procedure for seeking a refund when a taxpayer believes the deed recording fee has been overpaid with respect to a particular deed.
+The following outlines the procedure for seeking a refund when a taxpayer believes he has overpaid the deed recording fee with respect to a particular deed.

-The deed recording fee requires that each deed have a notation placed upon it by the Clerk of Court or the Register of Deeds ("county recording official").
+The new deed recording fee requires that each deed have a notation placed upon it by the Clerk of Court or the Register of Deeds ("ROD").
 This notation must include the date the deed was filed, the fee collected, and any other information the county may require.
 The notation must state "Exempt" if the transaction falls within one of the exemptions provided under Code Section 12-24-40.

-If a taxpayer seeks a refund of any deed recording fee paid, the following procedure must be followed:
+If a taxpayer seeks a refund of any fee paid, the following procedure must be followed: